satoshiware/microbank/wsl/README.md

-#(Run as administrator) PowerShell
+# WSL Micro Node
+The Windows Subsystem for Linux (WSL) lets developers run a GNU/Linux environment, including most command-line tools, utilities, and applications directly on Windows!
+However, the environment is not very secure and could pose risks building a network on top of it.
+Therefore, it is highly recommended to only implement a WSL node for limited purposes and to take additional measures to secure funds (i.e. store large amounts offline; e.g Satoshi Savings Card) and secure the connection to the network: only operate with one outbound node connection and take the security of the Windows OS seriously.<br/><br/>

+To make your WSL node experience more successful, make sure to turn off automatic updates (prevent windows from rebooting unknowingly).
+Also, disable sleep/hibernation mode.
+Even though there are workarounds, the most straight forward way to keep your WSL instance alive is to always leave the WSL terminal window open.<br/><br/>

+Note: If you haven't discovered the new "Windows Terminal" software readily available for download.
+Check it out before you get started (optional).

+## Install WSL
+\# Run PowerShell (as administrator)<br/>
-	wsl --install
+wsl --install<br/>
-      dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # Makes sure Virtual Machines are enabled.
-Required for WSL
+dism /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart # Make sure Virtual Machines are enabled.<br/>
-	\# IMPORTANT!
-Restart the Computer.
+\# Restart the Computer!

-# Update the Kernel
+## Update the Kernel
-	\# Download and install the wsl_update_x64 MSI file
+\# Download and install [Link wsl_update_x64](https://docs.microsoft.com/en-us/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)<br/>
-	\# IMPORTANT!
-Restart the Computer...
+\# Restart the Computer...
 Again!

-# (Run as administrator) PowerShell
+## (Run as administrator) PowerShell
 wsl --set-default-version 2 # Sets WSL to version 2 by default for new Linux distribution installations wsl --update # Make sure the latest version is being used wsl --unregister Debian # Let's start with a fresh install

-# Install Debian
+## Install Debian
 wsl --install -d Debian<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Enter Desired $USERNAME<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;# Enter Desired Password<br/>